-Associate Professor Kate Burbury is consultant haematologist; Director of Digital and Healthcare Innovations and Deputy Chief Medical Officer at the Peter McCallum Cancer Centre.
+Associate Professor Kate Burbury is Consultant Haematologist; Director of Digital and Healthcare Innovations and Chair Senior Medical Staff at the Peter McCallum Cancer Centre.

 Kate is a member of professional societies, scientific committees, council member for Haematology Society for Australia and New Zealand, and actively involved in the development of expert guidelines and governance structures for both the institution and external working parties, including European Leukaemia Network: flow cytometry in myelodysplastic syndromes (MDS).

 Kate has an active translational research and clinical trial portfolio, with a particular interest in MPD, CML, FC in MDS and the haemostatic/endothelial dysfunction associated with malignancy.
 She has published numerous peer-reviewed manuscripts, regular presents at national and international scientific meetings, a member of editorial boards and reviewer for numerous journals.

 Kate is committed to clinical and translational research, and the provision of the best care to patients through their treatment journey.

 2015: Victorian Public Health Minister’s Award for Excellence in Cancer Care